ragnar-lothbrok/SpringCxfRestDemo/README.md

 SpringCxfRestDemo
 =================

-This will contain demo project on Restful services using Apache CXF and Spring
+This will contain demo project on Restful services using Apache CXF and Spring and IBatis.